Effective: May 25, 2018

 Our purpose for collecting and using the information described above will depend on the type of information and context in which it was collected.

 3.1 – Consent: we send newsletters to users that have opted in to receive those communications from us.
 Consent can be withdrawn at any time by updating your personal settings in your user account, or using our “Unsubscribe” option within the email newsletter.

 3.2 – Contract: to provide our services in accordance with our Terms of Service, whether as an account holder or as a user invited to join a session through our platform.

 3.3 – Legal obligation: to comply with a necessary legal obligation, a court order, or to exercise or defend legal claims, or to support our users in complying with the U.S. federal regulation, Health Insurance and Portability and Accountability Act (HIPAA).

 3.4 – Legitimate interests: when data processing is in our legitimate interests to do so and not overridden by your rights, such as to develop and provide our services and security; detect and prevent fraudulent activities; or determine the effectiveness of promotional campaigns and advertising.

 We use a technology called “cookies.”
 A cookie is a piece of information that give to your browser when you access the SecureVideo website.
-Cookies are required if you will be logging into a SecureVideo account.
-Cookies are recommended to display the correct branding (if applicable), and signal if you have already installed our video software.
+Cookies are required if user will be logging into a SecureVideo account.
+Cookies are recommended to display the correct branding (if applicable), and signal if user has already installed our video software.

-Our www.securevideo.com website uses Google Analytics, a service which transmits website traffic data to Google servers in the United States.
-Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
+Our website uses Google Analytics, a service which transmits website traffic data to Google servers in the United States.
+Google Analytics does not identify individual users and we anonymize IP addresses.
 We use reports provided by Google Analytics to help us understand website traffic and webpage usage.
-We do not use Google Analytics on our customer-portal subdomains such as hub.securevideo.com, or any custom subdomain set by our customers.

 5. How we share your personal information and who we share it with